romanlamsal/cdk_apigateway_lambda_authorizer_example/cdk/README.md

 * Construct for REST Api
 * Construct for Lambda endpoints in the REST Api

+Run `cdk bootstrap` when asked to bootstrap, not `cdk bootstrap aws://unknown-account/unknown-region`.

 ## Original CDK README content
 Just as a reference for the future.